plofknaapje/data-challenge-kartel/Final-code-implementation/README.md

 This code makes a gmap from the longitude, latitude from the incoming volume of American Airlines.
 The heat on the gmap stands for the sentiment with the greener the higher the sentiment.

+#Sentiment_Statistical_Test.R
+This code conducts a ones-sided one-sample student t-test, to change whether there is a significant increase of sentiment on Twitter users after intervention by American Airlines.
+Note: The second row should be runned in conversations.py to create the csv file to be used in R.